How to do upright rows

 The upright row is a classic exercise for the shoulders and traps.
-I believe that many people still know about upright rowing.
+We believe that many people still know about upright rowing.
 Of course, it is good for us to do upright rowing for a long time, but many people do not know how to do upright rowing correctly.
 So, what are the essentials of upright rowing?
 Let's take a look at the requirements of action.

 Upright row muscles worked

-Benefits of upright rows
+Benefits of Upright Row

-Common mistakes
+Common Mistakes

 Avoid these mistakes to get the most out of this exercise and avoid strain or injury.

-Arm position
+Arm Position

 As you lift, keep your elbows higher than your forearms.
 Do not raise your arms above parallel to avoid impact, which reduces your shoulder range of motion.

-Holding position
+Holding Position

 This exercise can strain your wrists, so only use a wide grip.
 For the safety of the wrists and shoulders, it is recommended to have a shoulder-width apart.
 3 Using a wide grip also increases deltoid and trapezius activation.